dcsync/pycobalt/README.md

 Sleep Functions
 ---------------

-You can call arbitrary sleep and aggressor functions like this:
+You can call arbitrary Sleep and Aggressor functions (including your own Aggressor functions) like this:

     engine.call('printAll', [['a', 'b', 'c']])